Credit Agricole secures majority backing for $1 billion Creval bid

 ($1 = 0.8330 euros)

-Reporting by Andrea Mandala and Valentina Za; Editing by Jason Neely, Jan Harvey and Alexander Smith
+Reporting by Andrea Mandala and Valentina Za; Editing by Alexander Smith and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.